 How many of us have been warned against drinking a cup of milk soon after having fish in the meal?
-Well, it is advice being passed on through generations.
+Well, it is the advice being passed on through generations.
 And this belief that having milk with or shortly after eating fish causes skin disease like leukoderma is popular not only in India but in other countries too.

 So, what is the authenticity of this belief?
 Is there any truth or scientific evidence attached to it, or is it a mere superstition handed down to us?

 The notion that having milk and fish together causes white patches on the skin is supported by ancient medicines like Indian Ayurveda and Arabian medicine.
-While these traditional medicines are a treasure house of knowledge and play a major role in healing several diseases, this particular claim is not entirely true.
+While these traditional medicines are a treasure house of knowledge and play a significant role in healing several diseases, this particular claim is not entirely valid.

-Dr. Manoj Jain, Dermatologist, Navi Mumbai states that there is absolutely no scientific data which supports this claim.
-There has been no study or research which proves that having milk and fish together can cause white patches on the skin.
+Dr. Manoj Jain, Dermatologist, Navi Mumbai states that there is absolutely no scientific data that supports this claim.
+No study or research proves that having milk and fish together can cause white patches on the skin.

 Let us see what leukoderma is and what the causes of this disease are.

 What is leukoderma?

-Leukoderma, also called vitiligo, is a skin disease which causes white patches to appear on the skin.
+Leukoderma, also called vitiligo, is a skin disease that causes white patches to appear on the skin.
 It can affect any part of the body.
 It may focus on one part or may spread to other parts.
-The white patches are a result of the partial or complete destruction of skin pigment melanin, which gives the skin its colour.
+The white patches result from the partial or complete destruction of the skin pigment melanin, which gives the skin its color.